About South Carolina Public Radio

 - Sumter/Columbia: 88.1 (WRJA)

-The News/Classical Format is heard on three stations and focuses on music programs, such as Performance Today, Echoes and Music through the Night.
+The Classical/News Format is heard on three stations and focuses on music programs, such as Performance Today, Echoes and Music through the Night.
 Regional music programs include Carolina Live, On the Keys, and Sonatas and Soundscapes.
 SC Public Radio's Classical stations include:

 - Charleston: 89.3 FM (WSCI)